josephfosco/splice/doc/loops.clj.md

                        used yet
    :create-player-fn - the function to create a new player for a new loop that is being
                          created
-   :min-new-loop-delay-ms - the minimum number of millis to wait before creating a new loop.
+   :min-new-mult-loop-delay-ms - the minimum number of millis to wait before creating a new loop.
-   :max-new-loop-delay-ms - the maximum number of millis to wait before creating a new loop.
+   :max-new-mult-loop-delay-ms - the maximum number of millis to wait before creating a new loop.
    :core-loop - the core loop that this loop is based on, currently is a loop }